Yoga Bags: The Waterproof vs. Water-Resistant Ruse

 The Real Flow

 Your practice doesn't start when you hit the mat.
 It starts when you pack your bag.
 When that process is simple, calm, and organized, you walk into the studio differently.
 You're not flustered.
 You're not disorganized.
 You're ready.
+You and your bag become a Mindful Movement Duo.
 You’re there to focus on yourself, and your bag is just a quiet, competent companion that did its one job perfectly.
 And that’s all you can really ask of anything.